Fundraising Management Graduate Certificate

 Designed and delivered by the expert faculty of the Arts Administration program, the Graduate Certificate in Fundraising Management provides administrative, financial, technical, and leadership skills for those seeking careers as professional fundraisers and for nonprofit managers who wish to substantially enhance their skills in fundraising.
 The certificate is also appropriate for professionals considering a career change and professionals in the arts, health care, education, and human services fields.

-Students who complete the Graduate Certificate in Fundraising will be able to demonstrate:
+Students who complete the Graduate Certificate in Fundraising Management will be able to demonstrate: